refda/Captcheck/readme.md

 How to use
 ----------

-In your form, put an empty div with the ID "captcheck_container".
+In your form, put an empty div with the class "captcheck_container".
-Add `captcheck.js` into your page.
+Add `captcheck.js` (or `captcheck.dist.js`) into your page.

     <!DOCTYPE html>
     <html>